risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-kubernetes.md

     # Prefix to objects in the object stores or directory in file system.
 Default to "hummock".
     dataDirectory: hummock

-    # Declaration of the Aliyun OSS state store backend.
+    # Declaration of the Alibaba Cloud OSS state store backend.
     aliyunOSS:
-      # Region of the Aliyun OSS bucket.
+      # Region of the Alibaba Cloud OSS bucket.
       region: cn-hangzhou

-      # Name of the Aliyun OSS compatible bucket.
+      # Name of the Alibaba Cloud OSS compatible bucket.
       bucket: risingwave

       # Use internal endpoint or not.
 Check the following document for details:
       # https://www.alibabacloud.com/help/en/oss/user-guide/regions-and-endpoints
       internalEndpoint: false

-      # Credentials to access the Aliyun OSS bucket.
+      # Credentials to access the Alibaba Cloud OSS bucket.
       credentials:
         # Name of the Kubernetes secret that stores the credentials.
         secretName: oss-credentials